-The National Association of Home Builders (NAHB) released its Remodeling Market Index (RMI) in the second quarter of 2020, posting a reading of 73.
+NAHB today released its Remodeling Market Index (RMI) for the second quarter of 2020, posting a reading of 73.
 This is the second quarter with a new RMI, redesigned to ease respondent burden and improve its ability to interpret and track industry trends.
 The new series is not seasonally adjusted, therefore index readings cannot be compared quarter to quarter.

 "Many remodelers are busy, even busier than prior to COVID-19.
 Home owners are calling for decks, patios, porches, and kitchen and bathroom jobs," said NAHB Remodelers Chair Tom Ashley, Jr., CAPS, CGP, CGR, a remodeler from Denham Springs, La.
 “Their optimism for a stronger market is evident through their RMI responses.”

-The new RMI survey asks remodelers to rate five components of the remodeling market as “good,” “fair” or “poor.”
-Each question is measured on a scale from 0 to 100, where an index number above 50 indicates that a higher share view conditions as good than poor.
+The new RMI survey asks remodelers to rate five facets of the remodeling market as “good,” “fair” or “poor.”
+Each question is measured on a scale from 0 to 100, where an index number above 50 indicates that a higher share view conditions as good rather than poor.

-In an effort to track quarterly trends, the redesigned RMI survey asks remodelers to compare market conditions to three months earlier, using a ‘better,’ ‘about the same,’ ‘worse’ scale.
+In an effort to track quarterly trends, the redesigned RMI survey asks remodelers to compare market conditions to three months earlier, using a "better," "about the same," or "worse" scale.
 This index posted a reading of 66, indicating that market conditions have improved substantially since the first quarter.

 "An RMI of 73 indicates positive remodeler sentiment, and a change index of 66 indicates that business has picked up since the previous quarter as home owners focus on the importance of home for work and life amidst the pandemic," said NAHB Chief Economist Robert Dietz.
 "However, rising material prices and ongoing skilled labor access represent ongoing supply-side challenges.”

 For the full RMI tables, please visit nahb.org/rmi